-Why Should I Apply for Social Security Number?
+Why Should I Apply for a Social Security Number?

-Merely getting the H1B visa is not enough.
-Without a social security number you are not allowed to legally work in the U.S. The SSN is a unique number given by the social security administration (SSA).
-Every individual is required to be registered with government by law.
+On an H-1B visa, a social security number is required in the US to work legally.
+The SSN is a unique number given by the social security administration (SSA).
+Every individual is required to be registered with the government by law.
 Your social security number is a 9 digit number made up of 3 parts called the AREA (XXX), GROUP (XX), and SERIAL (XXXX).
-The first 3 digits represent the state where you applied it.
+The first 3 digits represent the state where you applied.
 The other parts are unique.

-Why is it important to keep the Social Security Number private?
+Why is it Important to Keep Your Social Security Number Private?

-You must protect your SSN like other important documents such as passport, I-797, etc. You are not required to show your Social Security card everywhere and you must not carry the card with you.
-Initially you will need the SSN to work in the U.S., open a bank account, and obtain benefits from U.S. agencies.
-Since it is a unique number consider as your own ‘tracking number’.
-The Social Security number is used by the Internal Revenue Service as an identifier in processing your tax returns.
+You must protect your SSN just like other important documents such as your passport, I-797, etc. You are not required to show your social security card everywhere and you do not need to carry your card with you.
+Initially, you will need your SSN to work in the U.S., open a bank account, and obtain benefits from U.S. agencies.
+The social security number is also used by the Internal Revenue Service as an identifier in processing your tax returns.
 You will also need it to apply for a drivers license, phone, internet, or cable connection.

-Your Social Security number is frequently used as an identification number to access many computer databases like your bank account, credit report, tax information, etc. As such it is like your complete life sketch.
-Anyone with your SSN can access all your personal and professional information.
-There is a risk of fraud and anyone can use your SSN to access your bank account, credit accounts, utilities records, and other important information.
-Therefore you must protect your SSN.
+Your social security number is frequently used as an identification number to access many computer databases like your bank account, credit report, tax information, etc. As such, it can essentially grant you access to all of your important accounts.
+Because of this, there is a risk of fraud if someone else uses your SSN to access your bank account, credit accounts, utilities records, and other important information.
+Therefore, you must protect your SSN.

-This section is for those people who have come to the US as permanent residents or Green Card Holders.
-SSN is required for a permanent resident to live in the US.
-There are 2 ways you can apply for the SSN:
+This section is for those who have come to the U.S. as permanent residents or Green Card holders.
+A SSN is required for a permanent resident to live in the U.S.

-- You can apply for a Green Card along with the Visa application before coming to the US.
-You will be required to fill the US Department of State (DoS) Form DS 230 (Application for Immigrant Visa and Alien Registration) or the electronic Form DS 260 (Immigrant Visa Electronic Application).
+- You can apply for a Green Card at the same time as submitting your visa application before coming to the U.S. You will be required to fill out a US Department of State (DoS) Form DS-230 (Application for Immigrant Visa and Alien Registration) or the electronic Form DS-260 (Immigrant Visa Electronic Application).
 You need not go to a SSN office or fill out a separate SSN application form.
-The DoS and the Department of Homeland Security will coordinate to issue you an SSN card.
-The card will be issued to you after you come to the US.
-You will receive the SSN card by mail 3 weeks after you arrive in the country.
+The DoS and the Department of Homeland Security will coordinate to issue you a SSN card.
+The card will be issued to you after you come to the U.S. You will receive the SSN card by mail 3 weeks after you arrive in the country.
 Please contact the SSN office if you do not receive the card within 3 weeks or if you change your address.

-- if you do not apply for a SSN with your visa then go to the SSN office to apply for a card.
-This process will take minimum 2 weeks.
+- If you do not apply for a SSN with your visa, then go to your nearest SSN office when you arrive to the U.S. to apply for a card.
+This process will take a minimum of 2 weeks.
 The following documents are required: